jwhiteman/lucidsimple-blog/_posts/2016-01-31-exunit-cheat-sheet.md

 Application.stop(:your_app_name)
 {% endhighlight %}

-This is sometimes beneficial if you find that your application is fighting a particular unit test.
+This is sometimes beneficial if you find that your running application is competing with your

 Thankfully, you shouldn't have to do this too much if you're properly using your application config files.
 But it's still nice